proenza-lab/pyClamp/README.md

 **[pyClamp](https://github.com/christianrickert/pyClamp)** is a feature-complete graphical user interface written in Python to demonstrate the flexibility of the novel dynamic clamp implementation: The current user interface focuses on data consistency (between the interface and the dynamic clamp system) and data transparency (with the option of monitoring any values live).
 Furthermore, a lab journal will keep track of new experiments and write all relevant settings with corresponding timestamps.

-**[dyClamp](https://github.com/christianrickert/dyClamp)** is a further development of the [dynamic_clamp](https://github.com/nsdesai/dynamic_clamp) sketch with a focus on a robust serial communication between the Teensy and its controlling host computer.
+_Cross-reference_: **[dyClamp](https://github.com/christianrickert/dyClamp)** is a further development of the [dynamic_clamp](https://github.com/nsdesai/dynamic_clamp) sketch with a focus on a robust serial communication between the Teensy and its controlling host computer.

 ![Screenshot](https://github.com/christianrickert/pyClamp/blob/master/media/pyClamp.png)